var-nan/var-nan.github.io/_pages/experience.md

 ### Graduate Research Assistant
 Iowa State University $\quad | \quad$ Ames, Iowa $\quad |\quad$ March 2024 -- Present

-C++, Linux, CMake, GCC, Intel VTune, Perf (Linux), GDB, Strace, Google Test, Google Benchmark, Gurobi Solver
+C++, Linux, CMake, GCC, Conan, Pthreads, Intel VTune, Perf (Linux), GDB, Strace, Google Test, Google Benchmark, Gurobi Solver

-* Paralellization of a Mixed-Integer Programming (MIP) solver for network flow optimization problems.
+* Parallelization of a Mixed-Integer Programming (MIP) solver for network flow optimization problems.
 * Identified critical regions of the codebase using Intel VTune and Perf profilers, and optimized key data structures to reduce cache misses, and working set size.
 Resulted $\approx 20\%$ performance improvement.
 * Designed a new concurrent data structure to efficiently manage tens of thousands of nodes shared among concurrent reader and writer threads.
 * Designed a new lock-free work-stealing algorithm that is $4x$ faster than C++ taskflow for bulk operations in Single-stealer scenarios.